 - fraudLog's role as data processor

-Once a service agreement between the Customer and fraudLog expires, the Customer's personal data and all account statistics data is archived and kept for a grace period to allow for resuming and renewal the services and as long as necessary for the legitimate business interests, for legal reasons, and to prevent cause and harm.
+Once a service agreement between the Customer and fraudLog expires, the Customer's personal data and all account statistics data is archived and kept for a grace period to allow for resuming and renewal of the services and as long as necessary for the legitimate business interests, for legal reasons, and to prevent cause and harm.
 The subscription payment account information (such as an account number and payment expiration date) is deleted immediately upon service subscription expiration.

 - Data Erasure and Access

 Per compliance requirements of GDPR, EU data subjects have the right to request access to the complete deletion of personal data by data controllers and processors.
 If your personal data pertains to your fraudLog account, log in to your account and submit a technical support ticket to initiate the erasure of your fraudLog account and associated data.
 If you would like to request an erasure of your visit information to fraudLog website, please contact us via email with the proof from your ISP that verifies you as an owner of data to be erased from our system.

 - Third Parties Privacy Policies